djtoon/katan/README.md

 # Katan : Small in hebrew
 Python minifying HTML website

-### Simple tool useing some lib's to help package a website for distribution.
+### Simple tool using some lib's to help package a website for distribution.

 ### Running